The Main Logo

 An anticipated opening this September near Frontenac station, Junco is positioned on Place Montgomery as a new spot designed to be versatile space and adaptable to the rhythms of the day.
 In the morning, it'll welcome early risers with coffee and gourmet sandwiches, and as the day progresses it will transition into a practical lunch spot before embracing a Mediterranean-inspired evening vibe complete with Italian beers and cocktails.

-What's more, Junco will be joined by its sister restaurant Éléonore across the street in October.
+What's more, Junco will be joined by its sister restaurant Éléonore across the street soon enough.

 Photograph: @mellem_vivre / Instagram